dart-lang/language/working/4213-generic-constructors/feature-specification.md

-A compile-time error occurs if any identifier in a generic constructor declaration resolves to a type parameter which is declared by the enclosing class, mixin, enum, or extension declaration.
+A compile-time error occurs if any identifier in a generic constructor declaration resolves to a type parameter which is declared by the enclosing type introducing declaration or extension declaration.

-*In other words, a generic constructor cannot access the type parameters of the class directly.
+*In other words, a generic constructor cannot access the type parameters of a class etc. directly.
 In this way they are similar to static members.*

 Assume that _D_ is a generic constructor declaration whose constructor signature includes a list of actual type arguments which are applied to the